davewatters/js-blackjack/README.md

 ## - Deployment -

 ### GitHub Pages
-The live deployed site can be viewed on GitHub Pages [HERE](https://davewatters.github.io/blackjack)
+The live deployed site can be viewed on GitHub Pages [HERE](https://davewatters.github.io/js-blackjack)

-The Project repository (repo) is at [https://github.com/davewatters/blackjack](https://github.com/davewatters/blackjack)
+The Project repository (repo) is at [https://github.com/davewatters/blackjack](https://github.com/davewatters/js-blackjack)

-Note: The project repo was initially generated from the [Code Institute full template](https://github.com/Code-Institute-Org/gitpod-full-template)
+Note: The project repo was initially generated from [my CI Portfolio Project, Blackjack](hhttps://davewatters.github.io/js-blackjack)

 Deployment of the site to GitHub Pages was done as follows: